 Argument on Washington's motion to vacate occurred on for February 11, 2022.
 On February 16, 2022, the Washington MSA state court denied Washington's motion to vacate the Panel's order finding Washington to be non-diligent but granted Washington's motion for declaratory judgment that tribal sales are not units sold.
 On April 11, 2022, Washington requested a direct review of the appeal by the Supreme Court of Washington, which was denied on July 13, 2022.
 On March 14, 2022, the PMs filed notices of appeal from the portion of the February 16, 2022 order granting Washington's motion for declaratory judgment.
 The PMs' appellate brief was filed on September 1, 2022, and Washington filed its responsive brief and cross-appeal on the MSA state court's denial of its motion to vacate the Panel's order on November 2, 2022.
 On December 16, 2022, the PMs filed a joint cross-response and reply brief.
 On January 10, 2023, Washington filed a motion to extend the deadline to file its reply brief on its cross-appeal from January 17, 2023 to February 7, 2023; a decision is pending.
 On December 16, 2022, various tribal entities filed a motion for leave to file an amicus curiae brief on the issue of whether cigarettes sold by tribes and bearing tribal tax stamps are a "units sold" under the MSA, which was granted and the amicus curiae brief was filed.
-The PMs' deadline to respond was January 30, 2023.
+On January 30, 2023, the PMs filed a response to the amicus curiae brief.
 On September 9, 2022, the PMs filed a motion for clarification regarding the Superior Court's order denying the State's motion to vacate the arbitration and granting the State's motion for declaratory judgment, requesting the court clarify that its February 16, 2022 order excluding "tribal compact cigarettes" from the MSA's and Washington's Qualifying Statute's definitions of "units sold" does not cover cigarette sales from which Washington receives tax revenue.
 The court denied the PMs' motion on September 28, 2022.
 RJR Tobacco filed a notice of appeal on October 14, 2022.
-The PMs' brief is due on January 30, 2023.
+The PMs' opening brief was filed on January 30, 2023.
+Washington's opposition brief was filed on March 1, 2023, and the PMs' reply was filed on March 14, 2023.
+On January 25, 2023, Washington filed a motion to consolidate the initial cross-appeals from the February 16, 2022 order with the PMs' appeal from the Superior Court's denial of the PMs' motion for clarification.
+On January 26, 2023, the PMs opposed Washington's motion for consolidation, arguing that the consolidation would not conserve resources and would delay resolution of the first appeal.
+On January 31, 2023, the Court of Appeals denied Washington's motion for consolidation and, instead, ruled that the appeals should be linked for consideration by the same panel on the condition that all future briefing deadlines are met without delay.
+Oral argument on the Washington appeals took place on April 14, 2023.
+On October 16, 2023, the Court of Appeals affirmed the MSA state court's denial of the state's motion to vacate the Panel's order, and its granting of Washington's motion for declaratory judgment; the Court of Appeals also affirmed the Superior Court's ruling on the PMs' motion for clarification.